Marriages in Hawai'i

 A marriage license permits a marriage to take place.

 Applying for a marriage license in Hawaii is done online, through the state's Department of Health website.
-Make sure to read the instructions, as well as about eligibility and requirements.
-There's also an instructional video about Hawaii's electronic application system HERE.
+Make sure to read the instructions regarding eligibility and requirements.

 Note that the couple will still need to appear before a marriage license agent in order to finalize the application process.